scaledrop/fiddly/README.md

 Fiddly
 ========

-Online code-edior, Fiddly is a playground for web developers.
+Online code-runner.
+Fiddly is a playground for web developers.

 ## Features
 * Provides ability to run offline